-SL&P provides an underground service to a maximum of four (4) meters in one meter trough and must meet all requirements above.
-A blank lockable compartment next to the meter positions will be used as a termination point for SL&P. This set up will be applicable only if a building requires a maximum of four (4) meters.
-Any residential townhouses and multi-unit dwellings requiring more than 4 meters will require an external splitter.
+SL&P provides an underground service to a maximum of four (4) meters in one (1) meter trough and must meet all requirements above.
+A blank lockable compartment next to the meter positions will be used as a termination point for SL&P. This would be achieved with the customer obtaining a 5-gang meter trough with spots one (1) to four (4) for individual meters and the fifth (5) spot being a blank lockable compartment for terminations.
+This set up will be applicable only if a building/townhouse requires a maximum of four (4) meters and less than or equal to a 200A service size.